BrycenAsay/NeuronXY/README.md

 ### Terminal Helper Commands
 To get started with terminal commands, you can use one of two terminal helper commands:
 - '?'
 Command: This command will show you every avaliable command or sub command that can follow previous commands.
-For example aws ? should display all sub commands avaliable after the 'aws' command.
+For example neuronXY ? should display all sub commands avaliable after the 'neuronXY' command.
 - '-help' Command: If you aren't sure what a command does, simply type the command and follow it with the '-help' tag.
 It will provide a detailed lineage of each command and how following commands will interact with perceeding ones.
 For example you can type 'aws -del user -help' to find out what each command in the 'aws -del user' command block will do